A division of VacationsToGo.com

 Cunard allows guests 18 and older to consume alcoholic beverages, except when in US waters, in which case no alcohol may be purchased or consumed by any passengers under the age of 21.

-American Cruise Lines, Blount, Carnival, Crystal Cruises, Disney Cruise Line, Holland America, Hurtigruten, Lindblad, Norwegian, Oceania, Paul Gauguin Cruises, Pearl Seas Cruises, Ponant, Princess, Quark Expeditions, Regent Seven Seas, Seabourn Cruise Line, SeaDream, Silversea, Star Clippers, Swan Hellenic, Viking, Voyages of Discovery and Windstar require passengers to be at least 21 to consume any type of alcohol.
+American Cruise Lines, Blount, Carnival, Crystal Cruises, Disney Cruise Line, Fathom, Holland America, Hurtigruten, Lindblad, Norwegian, Oceania, Paul Gauguin Cruises, Pearl Seas Cruises, Ponant, Princess, Quark Expeditions, Regent Seven Seas, Seabourn Cruise Line, SeaDream, Silversea, Star Clippers, Swan Hellenic, Viking, Voyages of Discovery and Windstar require passengers to be at least 21 to consume any type of alcohol.

 Gambling, a popular form of entertainment on cruise ships, also has age restrictions that differ between cruise lines.
 Carnival, Costa, Croisières de France, Cunard, Holland America, Norwegian, Oceania, P&O, Paul Gauguin Cruises, Pullmantur, Regent Seven Seas and SeaDream require passengers to be 18 or older to play in the shipboard casinos.
 Azamara, Celebrity and Royal Caribbean require passengers to be 18 or older to play in casinos, except for Alaska cruises (passengers must be 21 or older).
 Crystal, MSC Cruises, Princess, Seabourn, Silversea, Voyages of Discovery and Windstar restrict the casinos to travelers 21 and older.